hhas/SwiftAutomation/doc-source/2 tutorial-introduction.md

   try textedit.activate()

 This should make TextEdit the currently active (frontmost) application, automatically launching it if it isn't already running.
-All application commands throw on failure, so don't forget to type Swift's `try` keyword before the command or `swift` will refuse to compile it.
+All application commands throw on failure, so don't forget to type Swift's `try` keyword before a command or else it won't compile.

 [TO DO: open TextEdit's SDEF documentation in Script Editor and summarize its contents and organization]